kraftwerk15/CreateWalls/README.md

 All the parameters are inside this example.
 Just for a test, the add-in runs with 1 click this time.
 Create by default a little "house" (4 walls, 2 windows, 2 doors) in the (0,0,0) XYZ Point.

+Revit File (.rvt) to Test the Add-in.
+It has the Families necessaries to run.
+Revit 2021.